-A hedgerow in any sense or form is a living wall—a beautiful, breathing structure that can rival steel in strength and stone in longevity.
-For centuries, hedgerows have been used to draw property lines, contain livestock, buffer wind and define and beautify the grounds of palaces and farming homesteads alike.
+A hedgerow in any form is a living wall—a beautiful, breathing structure that can rival steel in strength and stone in longevity.
+For centuries, hedgerows have been used to mark property lines, contain livestock, buffer wind and define and beautify the grounds of palaces and farmsteads alike.
 Today, after many years as a horticultural relic, the hedgerow is making a comeback, not only in agriculture and through wildlife preservation efforts, but also in the suburban landscape, where a well-planned living wall can be the perfect privacy screen and much more.

 A Deeply Rooted History

-The use of hedgerows in farming dates back thousands of years, when walls of stone and plants were built to divide fields for cultivation.
-Some of the oldest surviving hedgerows are found in Cornwall, England, where some 30,000 miles of “hedge” (they expressly avoid the term “hedgerow” for their regional version of the structure) line the countryside, and many of these hedges are of ancient origin.
+Use of hedgerows in farming dates back thousands of years, when walls of stone and plants were built to divide fields for cultivation.
+Some of the oldest surviving hedgerows are found in Cornwall, England, where about 30,000 miles of “hedge” (they expressly avoid the term “hedgerow” for their regional version of the structure) line the countryside, many of these hedges of ancient origin.
 Over time, land parceling and animal raising spawned numerous varieties of hedgerow designs throughout Britain, Ireland and much of Europe.